nicholas-howland/Nicholas-Howland/README.md

 Website: https://exylum.tech/ <br>

 ## Whoami?
-An aspiring Penetration Tester with around 4 years of experience in IT, earning a bachelors degree in Cyber Operations, casually hacking around on Hack the Box.
+An aspiring Penetration Tester with around 4 years of experience in IT, earning a bachelors degree in Cyber Operations, casually learning and practicing skills on Hack the Box.

 ## Interest areas
 My areas of interest include playing around with embedded devices, radio technologies, and web technologies.
 I participate in capture the flag competitions and Hack the Box, my profile can be found here: